jimmy133719/SED-via-consistency-training-and-pseudo-labeling/stored_data/MeanTeacher_with_synthetic_fpn_shift_ICT_pseudolabel_2/model/Description.md

 **Note:** Place downloaded model under this path and do not edit model name

-mix all semi-supervised learning strategy with max consistency weight = 2
+**Description:** mix all semi-supervised learning strategy with max consistency weight = 2